Brownie Crinkle Cookies

 A little bit of sugar gives these brownie cookies the perfect touch of sweetness and helps create that tender texture.

-You don’t need a ton because the chocolate is also sweet, but I wouldn’t recommend reducing the amount of sugar in this recipe or it will negatively affect the texture and spread of the cookies.
+I wouldn’t recommend reducing the amount or type of sugar in this recipe, as it will negatively affect the texture and spread of the cookies.

 image of ingredients laid out to make brownie crinkle cookies